cutterkom/url-sharing-wordpress-plugin/README.md

 You can change the styling by adding your changes to stylesheet of the plugin.
 In the default version the css classes .url_share_label and .url_share_input don't have values, in order to align to your theme visually.
 Moreover there are two classes to control the states for the copy-to-clipboard-button: .zeroclipboard-is-hover and .zeroclipboard-is-active.

-## To-do List

-The first version of URL Share plugin is very basic.
-Things that might be considered in the future:

-* Enable font color change of the URL in backend
-* Offer a PHP-Snippet to enable more flexible positioning
-* 	-A button to automatically copy the URL to the user's clipboard (by using an existing JavaScript library)- (done in version 1.1)

 ## Versions
 ### 1.1